W. J. Wisdom

-William J. Wisdom (July 25, 1887 – June 6, 1981) was an American athletics coach.
+William Jones Wisdom (July 25, 1887 – June 6, 1981) was an American athletics coach.
 He served as the head coach at John Tarleton College (now known as Tarleton State University) in Stephenville, Texas.
 He led Tarleton to conference championships in men's basketball, football, tennis, track, and golf.

 Early years

 Wisdom attended North Texas State Normal College (now known as the University of North Texas) in Denton, Texas, where he competed in football, tennis, and baseball.
 He also attended the National School of Recreation in Chicago.
 He also played violin with the orchestra at North Texas State Normal College and sang with campus musical organizations.
 He also played semiprofessional baseball in the Colorado State League.

 Wisdom worked for a time as a business teacher at Tyler Commercial College and later taught English and coached women's basketball for a year at Paducah High School.
 He next served as a business teacher and football coach at Thorpe Springs Christian College (later part of Texas Christian University).